M66B/FairEmail/docs/FAQ-ar-rYE.md

 Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.

 Note that an app specific password is required when two factor authentication is enabled.
+After enabling two factor authentication there will be this error message:

+*[ALERT] Application-specific password required: https://support.google.com/mail/accounts/answer/185833 (Failure)*

 <br />